NickSwardh/YoloDotNet/README.md

 > 💡 **Heads up:**\
 On the first run, TensorRT may take a couple of minutes to compile and optimize your model.
 But once the engine is built and cached, it’s warp-speed from there on out.

+**Segmentation upgraded** — Now leaner with 85% less memory, and quicker than ever—8% CPU boost and 28% GPU turbocharged!

 Bottom Line?
 Real-time YOLO inference at breakneck speed!

 ## Previously in v3.0